-- Performance Based Navigation – Operational approvals (Op Specs\MSpec\Part 91 LOA) are required for many Performance Based Navigation operations.
-You can find guidance on required approvals and which codes to file for various PBN capabilities in this Operational Approval Guidance Table (PDF, 196 KB).
-If you have any trouble with filing PBN capability, consult this file for useful tips.
+- Performance Based Navigation, CPDLC, and Other Advanced Capabilities – Operational approvals (Op Specs\MSpec\Part 91 LOA) are required for many advanced capabilities.
+You can find guidance on required approvals and which codes to file for various capabilities in this Operational Approval Guidance Table (PDF, 547 KB).
+If you have any trouble with filing for a capability, consult this file for useful tips.

 - Domestic filers – If you are flying only in the domestic United States, without entering international or oceanic airspace you can follow these tips (PDF) and simplify your flight plan and remove data not required by the FAA.

-- November 2013 – FAA Systems no longer require use of NAV/ information to convey PBN/ capability; indicating PBN capability in the PBN/ indicator is sufficient.
+- Filing NAV/Data – FAA Systems no longer require use of NAV/ information to convey PBN/ capability; indicating PBN capability in the PBN/ indicator is sufficient.
 For more information, refer to Filing Performance Based Navigation Capability in an FAA Domestic ICAO Flight Plan (PDF).

 - You can still file NAV/ information in addition to the PBN/ information if desired.
-Including the NAV/ information can permit you to request PBN procedures for only the departure, en route, or arrival phase.
-If you elect to provide the NAV/ information, you must include "Z" in Item 10 of the FAA ICAO Flight Plan.
+Including the NAV/ information allows you to request PBN procedures for only the departure, en route, or arrival phase.
+If you elect to provide the NAV/ information, you must include "Z" in Field 10 of the FAA ICAO Flight Plan.

-- November 2013 – Also, note that the systems now enforce the rule that PBN/ information must be included when an "R" is filed in ICAO Field 10.
+- Filing PBN/Data – Systems require that PBN/ information must be filed in Field 18 when an "R" is filed in Field 10.